EVL implements the classic Dijkstra semaphore construct, with an API close to the POSIX specification for the basic operations.

 If sem was statically initialized with EVL_SEM_INITIALIZER, then any error returned by evl_create_sem() may be passed back to the caller in case the implicit initialization call fails.

 This call returns the count value of the semaphore.
-If a negative count is returned in *r_val, its absolute value can be interpreted as the number of waiters sleeping on the semaphore’s wait queue (at the time of the call).
+If a negative count is returned in *r_val, its absolute value can be interpreted as the number of waiters blocked on the semaphore’s wait queue at the time of the call.
 A zero or positive value means that the semaphore is not contended.

 The in-memory semaphore descriptor constructed by either evl_create_sem() or evl_open_sem(), or statically built with EVL_SEM_INITIALIZER.
 In the latter case, the semaphore becomes valid for a call to evl_peek_sem() only after a put or [try]get operation was issued for it.

-The address of an integer which contains the semaphore value on successful return from the call.
+The address of an integer where to copy the semaphore value on success.

-evl_peek_sem() returns zero on success along with the current semaphore count.
+• evl_peek_sem() returns zero on success.
 Otherwise, a negated error code may be returned if:

 -EINVAL sem does not represent a valid in-memory semaphore descriptor.
 If that pointer is out of the caller’s address space or points to read-only memory, the caller bluntly gets a memory access exception.